Kameshnic/CRYPTO-CURRENCY-TRACKER/README.md

 **Cryptocurrency Tracker**

+i have contributed to the backend part of the website for feteching the coni details

+and then i have worked on the frontend part

+you can check out the website modules which i have commited !

 An interactive and responsive cryptocurrency tracker built using React.js, Material UI, and Chart.js.
 This application provides real-time updates on cryptocurrency prices, historical trends, and market data.

 **Features:**